chryswoods/siremol.org/chryswoods.com/beginning_c++/typing.md

 }
 ```

 In the above example we have declared two different variables, that both happen to be called `a`.
 The first is the variable `a` that is declared in the scope of the function `func`.
 The second is the variable `a` that is declared in the scope of `main`.
-These are different variables, so it is not an error that they have the same name.
+Despite having the same name, these are different variables.
+As they are in different scopes it is not an error that they have the same name.

 So what about nested scopes?
 What happens if we try to use the same variable name in a pair of nested scopes?
 Copy the below code into `nestedscopes.cpp`;